adaptive-intelligent-robotics/QDax/README.md

 [![codecov](https://codecov.io/gh/adaptive-intelligent-robotics/QDax/branch/feat/add-codecov/graph/badge.svg)](https://codecov.io/gh/adaptive-intelligent-robotics/QDax)

-QDax is a tool to accelerate Quality-Diversity (QD) and neuro-evolution algorithms through hardware accelerators and massive parallelization.
+QDax is a tool to accelerate Quality-Diversity (QD) and neuroevolution algorithms through hardware accelerators and massive parallelization.
 QD algorithms usually take days/weeks to run on large CPU clusters.
 With QDax, QD algorithms can now be run in minutes! ⏩ ⏩ 🕛

 QDax has been developed as a research framework: it is flexible and easy to extend and build on and can be used for any problem setting.
 Get started with simple example and run a QD algorithm in minutes here! [![Open All Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/adaptive-intelligent-robotics/QDax/blob/main/examples/mapelites.ipynb)